 Despite the small amount of admin, setting clear briefs and deadlines for your team eliminates a significant amount of time wasted on messages and calls just to understand the basics.
 Whether it’s a weekly or monthly schedule that you set up within a simple task management platform, you and your team will spend more time on getting work done and less time contacting each other to confirm or understand small details.

 Online platforms like Asana and Trello are ideal for setting up clear tasks and timelines for an entire team or company.
-They both offer free and paid for subscriptions depending on your budget and needs.
+They both offer free and paid-for subscriptions depending on your budget and needs.

 Schedule recurring meetings

 Face-to-face meetings, even if they are virtual, are a must for keeping communication going.
-Even if the meeting is just to run through everyone’s workload for the week, checking in on your team ensures they feel like an integral part of the system, and can chat to you when they need to.
+Even if the meeting is just to run through everyone’s workload for the week, checking in on your team ensures they feel like an integral part of the system, and can chat with you when they need to.

 Schedule meetings into your team’s calendars.
 Choose time slots that work for you, whether it’s daily or weekly, and get your team into the habit of checking in so that everyone is on the same page.

-Set up a brainstorm channel
+Set up a brainstorming channel

 Aside from your task-focused meetings, there should be a channel or platform that your team can access to spitball ideas and get the creative juices flowing.
-Give your team a dedicated time each week where they can brainstorm, whether they choose to do so on instant messaging or via video call, giving them room to be creative will up their enthusiasm and motivation for their projects at hand.
+Give your team a dedicated time each week where they can brainstorm, whether they choose to do so on instant messaging or via video call, giving them room to be creative will up their enthusiasm and motivation for the projects at hand.

 Use an accessible online collaboration tool